irontec/ivozprovider/doc/sphinx/administration_portal/brand/routing/outgoing_routings.rst

         If a call matches several routes with equal priority, weight will determine the proportion of calls that will use one route or another.

+    Stopper
+        If a call matches a route marked as stopper, matching routes with higher priority will be ignored.

 .. error:: **All clients rules apply to all clients**, even if they have specific matching rules.
 Matching specific rules and
            global rules are merged when selecting a carrier for a given client.